 Repeating the algorithm makes it possible to give the 16 keys K1 to K16 used in the DES algorithm.

-TDES, an Alternative to the DES
+What is a TDES, an alternative to the DES?

 In 1990, Eli Biham and Adi Shamir developed differential cryptanalysis that searches for plaintext pairs and ciphertext pairs.
 This method works with up to 15 rounds, while 16 rounds are present in the algorithm presented above.